Jump to table of contents

 Debug CI #

 The CI tests can be difficult to debug.
-Travis provides access to its build logs and screenshots of test failures to help.
+GitHub provides access to its build logs and artifacts produced by tests to help.
+Click Checks on a pull request to see the logs from the tests.

-Short video showing how to access log of build results.
+Short video showing how to access the log of build results.

 This provides a log of the entire build process including the logs from the Cypress and PHP Unit tests.
 Parts of the log, such as the server’s error log, are truncated and can only be reached by accessing the raw log.